DarkCreekWay/DirectoryStructures/pmo/Delete files from structure.md

-Delete files from structure, but leave the directories intact.
+# User Story Delete files from structure

+but leave the directories intact.